2020 Conference on the Environment

-We would like to get articles about what your CACs/CBs are doing, opinion pieces, environmental cartoons (especially connected to CAC/CB activities), links to organizations that would be of interest to our members, suggestions to how better to serve you, questions about your local issues, and any other matters that could be added to our newsletter.
-Please contact email@example.com with your input.
+We would like to get articles about what your CAC’s/CB’s are doing, opinion pieces, environmental cartoons (especially related to CAC/CB activities), links to organizations that would be of interest to our members, suggestions to how better to serve you, questions about your local issues, and any other matters that could be added to our newsletter.
+Please contact firstname.lastname@example.org with you input.

 NYSACC Wants to Form ELLAs Throughout NYS